5 Ways Contractors Can Exceed Customer Expectations in 2019

-Inc.com published a good article by Yoav Vilner on gearing up to exceed customer expectations in 2018.
+Last year, Inc.com published a great article by Yoav Vilner on gearing up to exceed customer expectations in 2018.
 In it, the author makes the point: “… when you exceed expectations you build trust with your customers, which leads to loyalty, repurchasing, and referrals.”
 This is especially true in the world of contracting.

-While the article was written for a general audience, we’ve taken the opportunity to share our perspective for contractors and service businesses.
-Here are our recommendations for applying these ideas.
+We’ve pulled the best advice from this article and added our perspective for contractors and service businesses going into 2019.
+Here are our recommendations for applying these ideas:

 Starting with the first contact, always try to learn what your customer expects.
 If they’re asking for a quote, ask them when they need the estimate in hand.
 Work backwards from their deadline, making sure you can provide exactly what they’re looking for.